 Today’s indigenous variety is Malvasia di Sardegna Bianca.
 This Malvasia can be found in two DOCs, Malvasia di Bosa and Malvasia di Cagliari.
 Both of these areas are in the province of Cagliari in Western Sardinia.
 They were each awarded their DOC designation in 1972.
 There are various versions of Malvasia di Bosa, some sparkling, some dry, some sweet, others oxidized and still others fortified.

 The Sardegna tourist board also posted the above picture of the area.
 It looks amazing and I would love to visit.
-I was in a different part of Sardegna in 2015 and it is just incredibly beautiful.
+I was in a different part of Sardegna in 2015 the last time, my third visit, and it is just incredibly beautiful.
 I can’t wait until my next trip.